 We define "Trading Volume" as the total U.S. dollar equivalent value of matched trades transacted between a buyer and seller through our platform during the period of measurement.
 Trading Volume represents the product of the quantity of asset transacted and the trade price at the time the transaction was executed.
 As trading activity directly impacts transaction revenue, we believe this measure is a reflection of liquidity on our order books, trading health, and the underlying growth of the cryptoeconomy.
-Trading Volume on our platform is influenced by the price of crypto assets and Crypto Asset Volatility.
-In periods of high crypto asset prices and/or Crypto Asset Volatility, we have experienced correspondingly high levels of Trading Volume on our platform.
-Our trading volume in future periods will depend on the relative availability and adoption of Bitcoin, Ethereum, and Other Crypto Assets.
-Our Trading Volume and transaction revenue continues to be concentrated primarily in Bitcoin and Ethereum.
+Generally, Trading Volume on our platform is primarily influenced by the price of crypto assets, Crypto Asset Volatility1 and macroeconomic conditions.
+In periods of high crypto asset prices and Crypto Asset Volatility, we have experienced correspondingly high levels of Trading Volume on our platform.
+Our Trading Volume in future periods will depend on the relative availability and adoption of Bitcoin, Ethereum, and other crypto assets.